INVITATION FOR APPLICATIONS 2023

 Once they have been selected by the jury, the invited artists undertake to:

-This first encounter will allow the artistic pairing to become established and to define a joint basis for their work.
+This first encounter will allow the artistic pairing to become established and to define a joint basis for their research.

-- Present their approach to the ceramic artists of the ACLB.
+- Present their approach to the members of the ACLB

 Residents and collaborators since 2014